 Cost to manage

-The team must manage first render, bundle size, and state restoration after refresh explicitly.
+The first screen, bundle size, and state restoration after refresh are nobody else's job — the team owns each of them explicitly.

 SSR / streaming SSR